pixels

 tools & methods

-Prototyping
+Rapid Prototyping

-User Research
+User Testing

 background

 The smartphone has transformed photography by allowing people to take photos anytime, anywhere.
-As a result, most of us now carry thousands of images on our phones—photos we rarely revisit.
+As a result, most of us now carry thousands of images on our phones, photos we rarely revisit.
 These images are often tied to memories and sense of identity, yet the sheer volume makes them difficult to sort and easy to forget.

 outcome